gcobcqwe/HITCON-Point-System-2021/tool/README.md

 3. Set cron job (* * * * *) for running service every minute.

 Workflow:
-1. Fetch account data from the google sheet.
+1. Fetch users data from the google sheet and write the one page token to the google sheet.
 2. Git diff.
 3. Parse data to SQL and run psql (Optional: Only data change).
 4. git add and commit <UNIX_TIMESTAMP> (Optional: Only data change).